Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Introduction

-where $x_{t}^{*}$ represents the solution that minimizes $f_{t}(x)$ over $\mathcal{X}$.
-Since $f_{t}(x_{t}^{*}) \leq f_{t}(x^{*})$, for every $t \in \{1,\ldots, T\}$, it follows that non-stationary regret is always greater or equal to the stationary regret, i.e., $R_{T} \leq R^{NS}_{T}$.
-Moreover, dynamic regret has a theoretical advantage since the sum of non-convex functions may not have an unique minimizer even when each individual function has its own unique minimizer, for instance, strongly quasiconvex and strongly quasar-convex functions has unique global minimizers, but the sum of even two of these functions may have more than one minimizer.
+where $x_{t}^{*}$ represents the solution that minimizes $f_{t}(x)$ over $\XX$. \cris{Let $x^{*} \in \argmin\limits_{x \in \XX} \sum\limits_{t=1}^{T} f_{t}(x) $denote a minimizer of the cumulative loss over $\XX$ (assuming it exists).
+Since $f_{t}(x_{t}^{*}) \leq f_{t}(x^{*})$ for every $t \in \{1,\ldots, T\}$,it follows that the non-stationary regret is always greater than or equal to the stationary regret, i.e., $R^{S}_{T} \leq R^{NS}_{T}.$} Moreover, dynamic regret has a theoretical advantage since the sum of non-convex functions may not have a unique minimizer even when each individual function has its own unique minimizer; for instance, strongly quasiconvex and strongly quasar-convex functions have unique global minimizers, but the sum of even two of these functions may have more than one minimizer.
 This makes dynamic regret particularly useful for addressing non-convexity.

-Observe that the previous approach does not consider the potential delay between making a decision and receiving feedback, supposing that the loss function $f_t$ is revealed immediately after the player makes their decision $x_t$.
-Delays like this have been extensively studied in \cite{wan2022online,quanrud2015online,joulani2013online,wan2023non} and is common in real-world applications such as in economic analysis or online advertising \cite{he2014practical}.
-For example, when assessing the impact of new economic or financial data, or political decisions with economic consequences, feedback is often delayed.
+Observe that the previous approach does not consider the potential delay between making a decision and receiving feedback, assuming that the loss function $f_t$ is revealed immediately after the player makes their decision $x_t$.
+Delays of this kind have been extensively studied in \cite{wan2022online,quanrud2015online,joulani2013online,wan2023non} and are common in real-world applications such as in economic analysis or online advertising \cite{he2014practical}.
+For example, when assessing the impact of new economic or financial data or political decisions with economic consequences, feedback is often delayed.
 Similarly, in online advertising, the output of the loss function may depend on whether a user clicks an ad.
-Users might take additional time before providing feedback, and non-feedback may only be inferred if the user does not click the ad after a sufficiently long period, which can make this situation uncertain for some time after the ad has been viewed.
+Users may take additional time before providing feedback, and non-feedback can only be inferred if the user does not click the ad after a sufficiently long period, which makes the situation uncertain for some time after the ad has been viewed.